FabricMC/fabric/README.md

 ### For Developers

-To setup a Fabric development environment, check out the [example fabric mod](https://github.com/FabricMC/fabric-example-mod) and follow the instructions there.
+To setup a Fabric development environment, check out the [example Fabric mod](https://github.com/FabricMC/fabric-example-mod) and follow the instructions there.

-The fabric wiki also has a series of helpful tutorials to teach you how to create your first mod.
+The Fabric wiki also has a series of helpful tutorials to teach you how to create your first mod.
 They can be found [here](https://fabricmc.net/wiki/start#tutorials2).

 ### For Contributors